aurelia/framework/doc/article/en-US/contact-manager-tutorial.md

     }
   </source-code>
 </code-listing>

+> Important
+> After changing the code above, if you immediately try to compile, you may receive a compile error on your unit tests because the sample test references the `App` class, which we just changed.
+To address this, remove the dummy unit test.

 To add routing to your app, all you have to do is add a `configureRouter` method to your `App` class.
 The framework will call this method, passing it a `RouterConfiguration` and a `Router`.
 You can use the configuration object to get the router setup with the routes you want.
 Use the `map` method to map route patterns to the modules that should handle the patterns.
 Minimally, each route needs at least a `route` pattern and a `moduleId`.